Dwyane Wade Injury: Out For The Season

 Despite the rough year for the Chicago Bull, Jimmy Butler has still proven to be one of the most talented players in the league.
 The Dwyane Wade and Jimmy Butler combo just didn’t prove to be too lethal.

-Currently, the Bulls are just outside the final playoff spot in the Eastern Conference.
-Ironically, the Miami Heat are slightly ahead of the Bulls, so perhaps the grass is not always greener.

-Although this year may be marked as an embarrassing year for Chicago and perhaps even Dwyane Wade, his numbers weren’t that bad, especially for a 14th-year veteran.
-Wade averaged 18.6 points, 4.5 rebounds, and 3.9 assists per game through the end of this season.
+Although this year may be marked as an embarrassing year for Chicago and perhaps even Dwyane Wade, his numbers weren’t that bad, especially for a 14th year veteran.
+Wade average 18.6 points, 4.5 rebounds and 3.9 assists per game through the end of this season.
 Wade will always have an interesting story in the NBA.
 He won an early NBA title alongside Shaq.
 These were the days he became known as “The Flash.”

-Later, he joined forces with Lebron James and Chris Bosh.
+Later, he joined forces with “The King” in Lebron James and Chris Bosh.
 They quickly became the most hated team in the league.
 Dwyane Wade maintained his loyalty to his Miami Heat team through all these years.
 However, last year is when Pat Riley couldn’t fork over the cash Dwyane wanted to stay.
-He left for the supposedly young and talented Bulls, but the year sure doesn’t look too promising now.
+He left for the supposedly young and talented Bulls, but the year sure doesn’t look to promising now.

 [Featured Image by Jonathan Daniel/Getty Images]